yubrajbhoi/termux-python/Doc/library/ctypes.rst

 particular ARM64 for Apple Platforms, the calling convention for variadic functions is different than that for regular functions.

-On those platforms it is required to specify the :attr:`~_FuncPtr.argtypes` attribute for the regular, non-variadic, function arguments:
+On those platforms it is required to specify the :attr:`~_CFuncPtr.argtypes` attribute for the regular, non-variadic, function arguments:

 .. code-block:: python3